suds-community/suds/README.rst

     5) All /children/ SchemaProperty lists are constructed at __init__ instead of on-demand.
     6) The SchemaGroup created and WSDL class updated.
-This works better then having the wsdl aggregate the <schema/> nodes which severs linkage to the wsdl parent element that have namespace prefix mapping.
+This works better then having the WSDL aggregate the <schema/> nodes which severs linkage to the WSDL parent element that have namespace prefix mapping.
     7) <import/> element handles properly in that both namespace remapping and prefix re-mapping of the imported schema's targetNamespace and associated prefix mapping - is performed.
-E.g. SCHMEA-A has prefix (tns) mapped as xmlns:tns=http://nsA and has targetNamespace='http://nsA'.
+E.g. SCHEMA-A has prefix (tns) mapped as xmlns:tns=http://nsA and has targetNamespace='http://nsA'.
        SCHEMA-B is importing schema A and has prefix (abc) mapped as xmlns:abc='http://nsABC'.
 SCHEMA-B imports A as <import